-- Check for vapor-free liquid to the TEV.
-When the system is pumped down, install a liquid line sightglass directly ahead of the TEV.
+- Check for a vapor-free liquid to the TEV.
+When the system is pumped down, install a liquid line sight glass directly ahead of the TEV.
 If flash-gas is present, check for a liquid line restriction or pressure drop caused by incorrect pipe size or poor piping practices.
 Correct restriction as required.

 - Check design pressure drop for required TEV capacity.
 The capacity of the TEV is a variable dependent on the pressure differential across the valve.
-Greater pressure drop across the TEV = greater TEV capacity.
-Remove the source of the pressure loss on the inlet, or pressure increase at the outlet.
+The greater pressure drop across the TEV = greater TEV capacity.
+Remove the source of the pressure loss on the inlet or pressure increases at the outlet.
 If the reduced inlet pressure to the valve is due to low condensing pressure, install the appropriate head pressure controls.

 - Check for element charge migration.
 Gas type elements ZP, CP, and VGA charges have a limited volume of constituents.
 The bulb temperature must be lower than the element or the bulb constituents can migrate into the element, causing the valve to throttle and close, causing high superheat.
 Warming the element with hot water can return the charge constituents to the bulb and return the superheat to normal.
 Long term, a change must be made to keep the element from getting colder than the bulb, or the thermostatic element can be changed to another type so charge migration does not occur.

 - Check the TEV adjustment.
 Calculate the evaporator superheat.
 If an adjustment needs to be made, turn the adjusting stem in increments of ¼ to ½ turn.
 Then let the system stabilize before making additional adjustments.
-Clockwise adjustment will increase superheat.
+A clockwise adjustment will increase superheat.

 - Check for contaminants in the valve body.
 Restrictive dirt or foreign material such as copper oxide scale, metal chips, oil breakdown, sludge, etc. can be a problem.
 Conventional strainers allow some types of these materials through, ultimately obstructing the port of the TEV.